-The European Regulation celebrates its 30th anniversary
+The European Organic Regulation celebrates its 30th anniversary

 30 years ago, in 1991, the first European Regulation on organic farming was published.
 That same year, Ecocert Belgium, now CERTISYS, was created.